yashkumar2603/rygneco-assignment/README.md

 https://rygneco-assignment.vercel.app/

 ## Description
 Personal Task Tracker is a simple, responsive React application for managing personal tasks.
-It features a basic login system (username and password stored in localStorage), allowing users to add, edit, delete, and filter tasks.
+It features a basic login system (username stored in localStorage), allowing users to add, edit, delete, and filter tasks.
 All data persists across sessions using the browser's localStorage.

 ## Features
 - Username and password login (credentials stored in localStorage)